MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/pattern-overview-content.md

 ## Business context

-This guidance mirrors the journey of a fictional company, Relecloud, that wants to take their on-premises, line of business (LOB) web application to the cloud.
+This guidance mirrors the journey of a fictional company (Relecloud) that wants to take an on-premises, line of business (LOB) web application to the cloud.
 Relecloud's goal is to meet increasing business demand with minimal investments in the existing monolithic app.
 It reflects a common scenario where traffic to an on-premises application has increased due to higher-than-expected sales with continued increases forecasted.
 The on-premises infrastructure doesn’t provide a cost-efficient means to scale, and a migration to the cloud offers the most return on investment.
 Here are some short-term and long-term business goals for the application.

 | Short term goals | Long term goals |
 | --- | --- |